I’m Brad.

 Most advice focuses on optimizing one variable—usually saving more.

 That works, but it’s incomplete.
+It doesn’t capture everything that shapes the outcome.

 Who This Is For